Ivancaminal72/mcv-m5/README.md

 Task E: We wrote the report

 #### Short explanation of the code in the repository
-Task A:
-We have created a bash script that returns 3 txt (train, test, val) that contains a list "subfolder_name; number_of_images".
+Task A: We have created a bash script that returns 3 txt (train, test, val) that contains a list "subfolder_name; number_of_images".
 Task B: Not implementable

-Task Cii:
+Task Cii: Our own CNN implementation, we named it LamLam (as our team) It has wo parallel sequential processes of convolutional layers of different sizes with allows to capture two different types of information.

 #### Results of the different experiments
 Task A. Run the provided code